-Finding a fish that will put in the effort while not becoming too large is one of the challenges when selecting an algae eater.
+When selecting an algae eater, sometimes it is quite challenging to Find a fish that will not become too large.
 Hillstream Laches won’t get any bigger than 3 inches.
-So, they’re great for smaller tanks, but don’t put them in a tank smaller than a 30 gallon.
+So, they’re great for smaller tanks, but don’t put them in a tank smaller than a 30-gallons.

-Hillstream loaches can tolerate a wide range of water parameters.
-You can keep the pH anywhere from 7 to 8 and temperatures (68 to 78) F.
+These fish can tolerate a wide range of water parameters.
+You can keep the pH anywhere from 7 to 8 and temperatures from 68 to 78 F.

 Otocinclues are also great little fish that work constantly.
-They move around everywhere to eat algae and whatever they can find a munch on.
+They swim around everywhere to eat algae and whatever they can find a munch on.

 Otocinclues are algae-eating fish that can wipe off algae in your tank super fast.
 They’re schooling fish.
 So, even if you have a ton of algae in your tank, the group will get together and gobble it all up.

-Otocinclues are an amazing little fish that will not bother any other fish in your aquarium .they prefer a pH anywhere from 6 to 8 and a temperature from (70 to 80)F. Keep them in clean water and feed them well.
+Otocinclues are amazing little fish that will not bother any other fish in your aquarium.
+They prefer a pH of 6 to 8 and a temperature from (70 to 80)F. Keep them in clean water and feed them well.
 Then they’ll be little workhorses for you.